SimpleBus/message-bus/doc/command_bus.md

 > Make sure that you do this at the right place, before or after you add the other middlewares.
 >
 > Calling `$next($message)` will make sure that the next middleware in line is able to handle the message.

+Continue to read about the perfect complement to the command bus: the [event bus](event_bus.md).